- Overview of Infections in Newborns

 Hepatitis B is a type of hepatitis virus newborns can contract and is a cause of great concern in newborns.

-The infection occurs during delivery if the mother is infected.
-However, newborns may become infected after birth from other sources, such as the mother's saliva, stool, urine, or breast milk.
+The infection occurs during labor or during delivery if the mother has the infection and the newborn comes in contact with blood or fluid in the vagina during labor and delivery.
+However, newborns may become infected after birth from other sources, such as the mother's blood, saliva, stool, urine, or milk.

 Symptoms of HBV Infection in Newborns